-Straightening teeth with modern orthodontics has gained popularity in the recent years.
+Straightening teeth with modern orthodontics has gained popularity in recent years.
 Today invisible aligners or Invisalign are used widely and you don’t have to just stick to traditional braces to rotate and reshape your protruded and misaligned teeth.
 You will read about the most common questions around aligners in orthodontics.
-Questions like how do aligners straighten teeth or what are aligners and why do people choose aligners for their smile enhancement.
+Questions like “How do aligners straighten teeth?” or “Why do people choose Invisalign for their smile enhancement?”

 Aligners work by applying pressure on teeth gradually.
 You wear aligners and snap them in position and you can remove them in your mouth.
-Aligners are custom-made specifically for your teeth.
-You should remove your aligners when you eat, drink or brush your teeth.
+They are custom-made specifically for your teeth.
+You should remove your them when you eat, drink, or brush your teeth.

-Your orthodontists or dentists visualize all the changes of teeth with computer for perfect straightened teeth.
-They make series of aligners for you to wear in each stage of alignment to move the teeth.
-Aligners are made from transparent plastic material, so nobody sees them unlike the braces.
-As the aligners are transparent, people call them clear plastic aligners or clear aligners.
+Your orthodontists or dentists visualize all the changes of teeth with a computer for perfect straightened teeth.
+They make a series of trays for you to wear in each stage of alignment to move the teeth.
+They are made from transparent plastic material, so nobody sees them, unlike braces.

 Clear plastic aligners are also known as Invisalign.
 Actually, Invisalign is one of the first and major brands of aligners.
-Invisalign or aligners use align technology to straighten crooked, rotated and irregular teeth.
+They use align technology to straighten crooked, rotated, and irregular teeth.

 Clear aligners move your teeth by putting gradual pressure on teeth so try to wear them as much as you can.
 Don’t skip or ignore wearing aligners because you will delay your orthodontics.
-You should be responsible and patients with first discomfort feeling and pressures on your teeth.
-Aligners are much more comfortable than traditional braces and you will get used to them in your mouth
+You should be responsible and stay patient with the first discomfort feeling and pressure on your teeth.
+They are much more comfortable than traditional braces and you will get used to them in your mouth

 How are my aligners made?